apache/drill/_docs/developer-information/009-rest-api.md

         . . .

 ## Options
-These methods get and set system options.
+This method gets and sets system options.

 ----------